You’re in the right place if you want to learn how to be a good investor; this detailed guide contains habits that will set you up for success.

 How can you practically do this?

-By spreading your investments under conservative, moderate and aggressive on Cowrywise.
+By spreading your investments under conservative, moderate and aggressive investment plans on Cowrywise.

 But oh, I can’t let this slip.
 Diversify your currency as well! 🤑